informalsystems/choreo/README.md

 - How to distinguish local state from global environment?
 - How to represent timeouts?

-Experience and research have lead us to some answers:
+Experience and research have led us to some answers:
-- The [message soup technique]() is the most efficient way of modeling exchange of messages
+- The [message soup technique](https://quint-lang.org/posts/soup) is the most efficient way of modeling exchange of messages
-- Functions with proper interface help isolate local state manipulation and effects on the global enviorment without mixing them up and acidentaly reading from global state.
+- Functions with proper interface help isolate local state manipulation and effects on the global environment without mixing them up and accidentally reading from global state.
 - Timeouts are simply internal events that can be consumed at any point in the future

 We learned this and this helps us write good specs.
 Choreo hands these techniques to you with a structured way to write specs.